mod_auth_oid

 Build

-You may download the source code of mod_auth_oid and it supplementary modules at SourceForge.net and build the shared libraries using apxs.
+You may download the source code of mod_auth_oid and its supplementary modules at

 Example: